 Modern Trends: The Shift to Virtual Autopsies (Virtopsy)

-As we move through 2025, the field of pathology is undergoing a digital revolution.
+For 2025, the field of pathology is undergoing a digital revolution.
 One of the most significant shifts is the use of Post-Mortem Computed Tomography (PMCT) and MRI, often called "Virtopsy."

 AI in Forensics